nanwu/.vim/README.md

 .vim
 =====

-Running time configuration for vim, including vimrc file and plugins.
+Runtime configuration for vim, including vimrc file and plugins.